benlamb95/football-quiz/README.md

 * Basic and to the point introduction
 * ASCII art of a football to enhance the design and make it feel arcadey.
 * 3 clear well defined instruction options
-* User input validation- If user selects anything other than 's', 'i' or 'q' and error message appears.
+* User input validation- If user selects anything other than 's', 'i' or 'q' an error message appears.
 ![Screenshot of the welcome page](/documentation/welcome-screen.png "Screenshot of the welcome page")

 #### Instructions page